5 Important Retirement Questions You Must Answer

 How Long Do You Most Likely Need Your Money to Last?

 This question is really asking how long you plan on living.
-Life expectancy isn’t really something you may enjoy thinking about, but the reality is that your expected longevity will play a significant role in your retirement planning projections.
+Life expectancy isn’t really something you may enjoy pondering, but the reality is that your expected longevity will play a significant role in your retirement planning projections.
 The longer your life expectancy, the greater the anticipated cost of retirement.

 If you are not quite sure about this one, you can use the average life expectancy (men — 85 years; women — 88).
 If you have no idea which expiration date to use (or your retirement date is a moving target) you can use a few different retirement scenarios to compare your options for each realistic retirement date.